slmnv5/pepelats/doc/install.md

 *5) Connect MIDI controller and make sure it's name (or part of name) is listed in main.ini [MIDI] section and the notes it sends are listed there as well.

-If controller is not found and computer keyboard is connected it will be used for control.
-Keys are configured in main.ini.
-On Windows keys are fixed: '1,2,3,4,q,w' and used just for testing.
+If MIDI controller is not found and computer keyboard is connected it will be used for control.
+Keys are configured in main.ini file.
+On Windows keys are fixed: '1,2,3,4,q,w'.

 ### Command line parameters